loganwuu/shift_cipher/README.md

 * If the shift amount takes you over the bounds of the alphabet then cycle back to the beginning.
 For example: a shift value of 3 with the direction of right would turn "z" into "c".
 * The shift value must be a positive integer
 * The shift direction must be either "left" or "right".
-* The only special characters that should be allowed in your input phrase are spaces and punctuation.
+* The only special characters that should be allowed in the input phrase are spaces and punctuation.
 * Any spaces or punctuation in the input phrase should be ignored and reproduced in the final result without being shifted.
 * The final result should be in all lowercase.